 One issue that needed to be addressed was the need to support alternative Bill of Materials.
 Nigel explained; "We have a lot of situations where two parts can be used for the same application, such as red or gold coloured wire, but on some occasions it has to be just one.
 Our previous system had a way to do this, but it was inelegant and required the user to have a fair amount of product information to be able to understand it, and it was not easy to use.
 We discussed this requirement with 123 Insight Ltd, who developed a much more elegant solution - it allows more than one alternative, makes it very obvious where they are and allows a lot more flexibility when you are processing works orders to be able to change those alternatives."

 The company is in the process of implementing the 123insight CRM option, which they were also instrumental in helping to build the specification.
 Nigel concluded; "I was very excited when 123 Insight Ltd told me they were looking at CRM.
 I'd shied away from CRM in the past as I'd heard reports that CRM can run the company rather than the company running the CRM.
-When they explained that it would be opened up to be more than just customer relations to also cover customers, suppliers and internal staff I thought it was great.
+When they explained that it would be opened up to be more than just customer relations to also cover customers, suppliers and internal staff I thought it was great and could see it was what we needed.
 We are also looking to use 123insight for a distribution arm of the business rather than buy a system specifically for this, as the last thing I want to do is run two systems.
 When dealing with 123 Insight Ltd you feel, quite rightly, that you are dealing with a company that cares and has the ability to refer things to the development team rather than being a 'take it or leave it' situation.
 This is one of the reasons we like 123insight as it mirrors our own company philosophy."